PoisotLab/ms_svd_imputation/manuscript.md

 # Theory

-Singular Value Decomposition (SVD) is a linear algebra technique used to decompose a data matrix in a product of three matrices (Ginebreda *et al.*, 2019):
+Singular Value Decomposition [SVD; @Golub1971SinVal; @Forsythe1967ComSol] is a linear algebra technique used to decompose a data matrix in a product of three matrices (Ginebreda *et al.*, 2019):

 $$\mathbf{X} =  \mathbf{U \Sigma V}^T$$ {#eq:svd}